 05.02 The following apply to project staff positions:

 a.
-These positions are subject to the regular new position audit procedures found in UPPS No. 04.04.11, University Classification and Compensation Policy.
+These positions are subject to the regular new position audit procedures found in UPPS No. 04.04.11, University Classification and Compensation.

 b.
 These positions are subject to the performance appraisal process found in UPPS No. 04.04.20, Staff Performance Appraisal Policy, as well as all other university policies and procedures.

 d.
-The positions will serve non-permanent, fixed-term, twelve-month renewable appointments renewable in twelve-month increments with a maximum of thirty-six months total.
+These positions will serve non-permanent, fixed-term, 12-month renewable appointments, renewable in 12-month increments with a maximum of 60 months total.

 e.
-The positions may qualify as benefits-eligible consistent with state requirements.
+These positions may qualify as benefits-eligible consistent with state requirements.

 f.
 Employees must attend New Employee Orientation in accordance with the provisions of UPPS No. 04.04.15, New Employee Orientation – Staff.